cape-optional/MSOE_ARC_Guide/docs/events.md

 As of Feb 2019, we have had one mildly successful hunt, but the issues described above reduced the team's ability to find the transmitter in a fun way.
 That said, we planned the hunt the day-of, in only an hour.

+#### Useful Info Pages on Transmitter Hunting

+The site of Joe Moell K0OV, called ["Homing In"](http://www.homingin.com/) is a great resource for beginners to advanced.

 ## Ozaukee Amateur Radio Club Swapfest

 Amateur Radio Swapfests are a great way to meet new people in the hobby, and to buy or sell radio equipment.
 They're essentially huge yardsales for all types of electronics equipment!
 If you can think it up, it will probably be there at the larger swapfests.
 The biggest swapfest that many radio enthusiasts try to attend is the Dayton 'Hamvention', but there are many more moderately sized ones around Milwaukee which we like to attend for the afternoon.